Psychotherapists provide talk therapy to help people manage and improve their mental health and emotional wellbeing.

-- help clients explore issues, including the effect of their early influences
+- help clients address the effects of childhood influences and past trauma

-- help clients understand themselves and how to meet their needs and manage their emotions and behaviour
+- help clients understand and control their emotions and behaviour

 Skills and knowledge

-- understanding of social and cultural issues that may affect their clients
+- social and cultural issues that may affect clients

 - may work in emotionally draining and stressful circumstances

-- may travel locally and nationally to visit clients, and attend workshops and conferences.
+- may travel to visit clients or attend workshops and conferences.

 To become a psychotherapist you need to: